Music and Singing I

 25. Emotional range – demonstrating character through song

 26. Precision of vowels and consonants

 27. Understanding the dynamic structure of the solo song

 28. Correct posture for stationary singing

 29. Impact of choreography on the voice – and how to manage it

 Students work with music and singing tutors in group practical classes

 Normally 4 hours of music/singing classes per week except during acting priority weeks

-Students will be expected to practise music and singing in independent study
+Students will be expected to practice music and singing in independent study

-Screening of selected performances will support students' learning on this module
+Screening of selected musical shows will support students' learning on this module

 Formative verbal assessment and feedback from tutors at the end of Terms One and Two